IBM Cloud Docs

 Defect fix: Specifying large cardinal numbers with the <say-as> element no longer causes errors for English voices

 Defect fix: You can now use the <say-as> element to pronounce large numbers as cardinal numbers.
-Previously, enclosing a large number in the <say-as> element with the attribute interpret-as="cardinal" could cause speech synthesis to fail for English voices.
-For example, <say-as interpret-as="cardinal">3,200</say-as> could cause the service to generate an error.
+Previously, enclosing a large number in the <say-as> element with the attribute interpret-as="cardinal" might cause speech synthesis to fail for English voices.
+For example, <say-as interpret-as="cardinal">3,200</say-as> might cause the service to generate an error.
 For more information, see cardinal in the topic SSML elements.

 Defect fix: Homonyms and other words are now pronounced correctly by English voices

 Defect fix: The service now pronounces homonyms and other words correctly based on their context in English text that is to be synthesized.
-Previously, words such as advocate and wifi could be pronounced incorrectly by English voices.
+Previously, words such as advocate and wifi might be pronounced incorrectly by English voices.

 30 November 2022